alexyuly/chil/README.md

 ### 1.2 Strong, flexible types

-Chil types can be used statically or dynamically, i.e. either at compile time or runtime.
+Chil types can be used statically or dynamically, that is, at compile time or runtime.
+At compile time, types serve as strong, static validation of the flow of data in and out of objects, before runtime.
+At runtime, types serve as strong, *dynamic* validation of data flow based on potentially variable inputs.

-At compile time, static type safety is both a first-class concept and incrementally adoptable.
-Every input of every object can have an optional static type definition, which the compiler checks against the implicit type of each output which is connected to the target input.

-At runtime, Chil does away with conditional statements like *if* and *while*, in favor of the idea of *dynamic type safety*.
-Every expression of a set of data is considered to be a *type*.
-Chil unifies the concept *conditionals* with types.
-At runtime, types serve as conditional checks for the engine to filter which values are allowed to pass through.
+Chil types unify the concepts of *static type checking* and *conditional validation*, by replacing traditional conditionals like `if` and `while` with type objects that dynamically filter incoming data.

 #### 1.2.1 Basic types